amazon-archives/sagemaker-containers/TRAINING_IN_DETAIL.rst

    # set sagemaker_mxnet_container.training.main as framework entrypoint
    ENV SAGEMAKER_TRAINING_MODULE sagemaker_mxnet_container.training:train

-In the example above, mxnet and python libraries are already installed in the base container.
+In the example above, MXNet and Python libraries are already installed in the base container.
 The framework container only needs to install SageMaker Containers and the SageMaker MXNet container package.
-The environment variable **SAGEMAKER\ TRAINING\ MODULE** determines that the function ``train`` under the module ``training`` of the container package is going to be invoked when the container starts.
+The environment variable `SAGEMAKER\_TRAINING\_MODULE` determines that the function ``train`` under the module ``training`` of the container package is going to be invoked when the container starts.